The Smart Bike Light That Enhances Riders' Safety and Reduces Incidents With Traffic

 We are a startup based in Maine that is developing a smart bicycle taillight enabled by cutting-edge computer vision.

-Years later the founder started tinkering with the idea and in the time between conception and application the technologies had matured enough to make it feasible.
+Josh started tinkering with the idea, and in the time between conception and application, technology had matured enough to make it feasible.
+What began as a personal need evolved into Survue—a smart bike light that keeps riders aware, confident, and safe.